Anorectal fistulas are common among people who have an anorectal abscess, Crohn disease, or tuberculosis.

 The rectum is the section of the digestive tract above the anus where stool is held before it passes out of the body through the anus.
-The anus is the opening at the end of the digestive tract where stool leaves the body.
-(See also Overview of the Anus and Rectum.)

 A doctor can usually see one or more openings of a fistula or can feel the fistula beneath the surface.

 A probe may be inserted to determine a fistula's depth and direction.
 By looking through an anoscope (a short, rigid tube) inserted into the rectum and exploring with the probe, the doctor may locate the internal opening of the fistula.
 Inspection with a sigmoidoscope (see Endoscopy Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
 In addition to examinations, doctors can use endoscopy to do biopsies and give treatment.
 Endoscopes... read more ), which is a much longer viewing scope, also helps the doctor locate the internal opening of the fistula and determine whether the problem is being caused by cancer, Crohn disease, or another disorder.
 Colonoscopy is done if the doctor suspects Crohn disease (see diagnosis of Crohn disease Diagnosis Crohn disease is an inflammatory bowel disease where chronic inflammation typically involves the lower part of the small intestine, the large intestine, or both and may affect any part of the... read more ).

 Previously, the only effective treatment was surgery to open the fistula (fistulotomy or fistulectomy).
 During surgery, sometimes the sphincter is partially cut.
 If too much of the sphincter is cut, the person may have difficulty controlling bowel movements.